The ABC Friends WA Committee 2020

 Bobbie Mackley retired in 2010 after 30 years as an ABC staffer where she was a veteran of many campaigns to ‘Save the ABC’ and represented WA staff nationally; she is a Life member of CPSU/PSU.
 Bobbie forged a strong connection with ABC Friends during these years and later joined herself.
 She was elected to the Committee of WA Friends at the end of 2011 and was elected President for a first term in November 2012.
 As President, Bobbie represents WA on the committee of ABC Friends National and is the current National Secretary.
 She believes the ABC plays a crucial role in Australian life, is essential for democracy, and that its independence and viability must be preserved.
 She is particularly concerned about the down-grading and depletion of the WA branch of the national broadcaster.

 Cathy Bardon grew up in rural Queensland in a family that only listened to ABC radio, and largely watched only ABC TV.
 She worked for Thiess Brothers Mining Division as a technical librarian, then in publishing for Jacaranda Press as a book editor, then with Esso Australia in Sydney as a petroleum geologist.
 She and her husband lived in Denver, Colorado, for two and a half years, where she listened to National Public Radio (NPR) and experienced their fund-raising periods!
 After moving to Perth she retrained in computer science and worked in IT at Curtin University for 16 years.
 She was an active member of the National Tertiary Education Union (NTEU) at Curtin.
 She believes an independent adequately funded public broadcaster is essential for healthy democracy.
 Cathy also represents WA on the committee of ABC Friends National.
-Cathy has been Secretary since 2015.
+Cathy remains as Secretary but this year is also our Vice-President, a role she has been performing in a de facto sense for some years.

 Janet Matthews has been a State public servant since 1988 and currently works full time at TAFE as an Admin Officer for the Adult Migrant English Program (AMEP).
 She has previously held the position of Treasurer for community- based organisations and is a staff representative for CPSU/CSA.
 She believes that the ABC provides accurate, reliable and accessible information, is a cornerstone of democracy, and that it should be well-resourced and properly funded so that it can fulfil its Charter.
 She says: “At a personal level, I want our independent ABC to continue for the benefit of my children, my grandchildren, my friends, my community and my family and of course myself ... as I just love Aunty.
 I grew up with Kindergarten on ABC Radio, then Playschool, Bellbird, Why Is It So? and Mr Squiggle”.
-This is Janet’s first term on the committee and as Treasurer and she is looking forward to making a contribution.
+Janet was Treasurer during her first term on the committee and remains an active member of the committee for her second term.

 Terri Brown retired in 2012 after more than 26 years at the Australian Taxation Office where she was a staff representative for CPSU/PSU.
 She now volunteers in the community sector helping refugee schoolchildren.
 Terri is concerned about the cuts to the ABC and the effect they are having on programming and independence.
 She has been a member for many years, a committee member for four years, Secretary for one term and Treasurer for two terms.
 She is Assistant Treasurer for this term.